hellotext/help/_i18n/en/getting-started/frequent-questions.md

 WhatsApp Conversations* = 2 credits

-Conversion** = 6 credits

 \* Follows WhatsApp Business criteria: Conversations are 24-hour message threads between you and your customers.
 They are opened when Template form messages are sent and delivered.
 Service Conversations follow the "Free Tier Conversations" criteria.

 \** Conversions comprise a desired specific and traceable action directly related and in response to defined Call to actions, such as a Sale, cashing in a promo offer or redeeming coupons whether it is through SMS or WhatsApp conversations or online and offline campaigns.
 These are tallied once the interaction turns into a conversion.

----

-**What is defined as Conversion?**

-Conversions refer to traceable specific actions in response to defined Call to Actions, such as a Sale, cashing in a promo offer or redeeming coupons whether it is through SMS or WhatsApp conversations or online and offline campaigns.

-Hellotext enables you to track and measure these engagements, providing valuable insights into customer preferences, behavior, and campaign effectiveness.

 ---